retrocomputacion/retrobbs/readme.txt

   - Fixed broken AUDIOLIBRARY formatting when a filename contains non-latin characters.
   - Fixed broken Streamlink support.
 Added Twitch stream example to config.ini
+  - SLIDESHOW now plays PCMAUDIO for the correct amount of time.
+  - SIDStreaming flushes the input buffer when the stream is canceled.

 --------------------------
 1-3 The Turbo56K protocol